Wallace Beery: Paternity suit

 On February 13, 1948, Gloria Schumm (or Gloria Smith Beery, née Florence W. Smith; 1916–1989) filed a paternity suit against Beery.
-Beery, through his lawyer, Norman Ronald Tyre (1910–2002), initially offered $6,000 as a settlement, but denied being the father.
-She had given birth on February 7, 1948, to Johan Richard Wallace Schumm.
-In 1944, Schumm divorced Stuttgart-born Hollywood actor Hans Schumm (né Johann Josef Eugen Schumm; 1896–1990), but remarried him August 21, 1947, after realizing that she was pregnant.
-Prior to remarrying Schumm, she met with Beery at his home, where he gave her the name and address of a physician to submit an examination.
+Beery, through his lawyer, Norman Ronald Tyre (1910–2002), initially offered $6,000 as a settlement, but denied being the father of her child.
+Gloria had given birth on February 7, 1948, to Johan Richard Wallace Schumm, while married to Stuttgart-born Hollywood actor Hans Schumm (né Johann Josef Eugen Schumm; 1896–1990).
+In the early stages of pregnancy, Gloria had met with Beery at his home, where he gave her the name and address of a physician to submit to an examination.
 At or around that time, she also asked Beery to marry her to "legitimatize the expected child" (her words), which Beery refused.
+Gloria and Schumm had divorced in 1944, but remarried on August 21, 1947, after realizing that she was pregnant.

 According to newspapers, Gloria claimed to have been intimate with Wallace Beery on or about May 1, 1947, at his home in Beverly Hills (in the court proceedings, however, she claimed it had occurred on May 17).
 Beery conceded that he had known Gloria for about 15 years, and that under the pseudonym "Gloria Whitney", she had played bit roles in six films in which he starred.
 She again separated from Hans Schumm on April 15, 1948.